DecisionsDev/odm-docker-kubernetes/authentication/AzureAD/README.md

     - Application (client) ID: **Client ID**.
 It will be referenced as `CLIENT_ID` in the next steps.

     ![Tenant ID](/images/AzureAD/GetTenantID.png)
-3. Generate the ODM configuration file for Azure AD.
+3. Generate the ODM configuration file for Azure AD

     The [script](generateTemplate.sh) allows you to generate the necessary configuration files.
     Download the [azuread-odm-script.zip](azuread-odm-script.zip) file to your machine.
 This .zip file contains the [script](generateTemplate.sh) and the content of the [templates](templates) directory.